Be sure to read “What you need to know about working with PublicSource” first.

 We welcome journalists and community members to pitch story ideas to PublicSource.
 Find our pitch forms here.
-We do our best to respond to every pitch we receive.
-If you have any questions about pitching, please reach out to managing editor Halle Stockton at firstname.lastname@example.org.
+If you have any questions about pitching, please reach out to Editor-in-Chief Halle Stockton at firstname.lastname@example.org.

 We use the following standard rate table to determine payments for content contributed to PublicSource.

 PublicSource will not tolerate any form of discrimination or harassment that violates federal, state or local law in the workplace, including in relation to compensation and rates we set with contributors/freelance journalists.
 This refers to discrimination (but not limited to) on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, national origin, citizenship, or disability (or any other prohibited ground of discrimination as defined by federal, state or local law).